yclas/documentation/2-step-sms-authentication.md

 - General
 - Settings
 permalink: /2-step-sms-authentication/
-keywords: settings, general, authentication, login, profile, sms, mobile, password
+keywords: settings, general, authentication, login, profile, sms, mobile, password, register
 ---
 Keep your users secure with two-step SMS authentication.
 Two-step authentication is a mechanism to double check that your identity is legitimate.